 If an employee is infected with COVID-19, the employee should stay at home until formally declared well again.

 Where a working environment committee has been established, it should be informed and the work environment risk impact assessment and action plan should be followed.
-Where the employer is bound by collective agreement(s), trade union representatives should also be informed (trade unions having a general right to information on health and safety issues).
+Where the employer is bound by collective agreement(s), trade union representatives should also be informed (as trade unions have a general right to information on health and safety issues).

 If COVID-19 materially impacts the employer's business operations necessitating the employer to, for example, change working hours or engage agency staff, engaging the employees or trade union representatives (if any) early on is advisable.
 When informing working environment representative(s), members of the working environment committee and/or employees/trade union representatives (if any), employers must be very careful to balance the privacy of the individual(s) concerned with the public interest in avoiding the spread of the virus.
 However, since COVID-19 is classified by the Danish Government as a disease threatening public safety, our assessment is that employees are allowed to provide the identity of COVID-19-infected employees to the safety delegate(s).

 An infected employee will either be entitled to sick pay or the state sickness benefit (if on sick leave and unable to perform work).
-Please see further below on the new rules re. reimbursement.
+Please see below for further information on the new rules re. reimbursement.

 Potentially Infected Employees